Records Per Item Example

 Tumbler,Southern Region

 You want BarTender to print a single item for each region that has all products from that region printed on the item.
-The following procedures describe how to create the database connection, enable the printing of multiple records per printed item, and add the records to your template.
+The following procedures describe how to create the database connection, enable the printing of multiple records per printed item, and add the records to your .

 Next, set the maximum number of records per item, and then specify the Break when field changes and Combine multiple records into a single field options.